-- Bass limit 6, but only one bass can be over 15 inches. - Tiger muskie limit 1.
+- Unlawful to use whole fish or amphibians, including water dogs, for bait.
+Cut bait must not be larger than one inch in any dimension and no more than one piece per hook. - Bass limit 6, but only one bass can be over 15 inches. - Tiger muskie limit 1.
 All tiger muskies less than 40 inches must be immediately released.